Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 “Do it again, but this time I want you to stick the pin here.”
 Igor was pointing to the heart area.

 I stared at him as if he was crazy.
 Hesitating too long, he wrenched my hand towards the doll, the pin went in deep and he held it there.
 The woman screamed again and again until I thought I would pass out from the agony in her voice.
 I tried to pull the pin out, but Igor held on and wouldn’t let go of my hand until I heard a loud crash.
 All was silent. so Igor let go of my hand.
-I pulled the pin out, devastated by what happened, and shakily got up, as if in a trance, making my way towards the woman who fell.
+I pulled the pin out, devastated by what happened, and shakily got up as if in a trance, making my way toward the woman who fell.

 Igor held me back by my long hair, telling me I was free to go.
-I hesitated, still concerned about the woman, but my host yanked, making me fall backward, half-dragging me towards the doorway.
+I hesitated, still concerned about the woman, but my host yanked, making me fall backward, half-dragging me toward the doorway.
 With a little push, he sent me straight into the Dark Angel’s arms.
 “Hello Elaina,” he said, his voice right next to my ear.
 Not knowing what he planned on doing with me, I stood frozen in his arms.
 He held me for a long moment, looking me up and down.
 “Nice!”

 “No, let me go, I did everything you asked of me.”

 He held me as if deciding what to do.
 I closed my eyes, not wanting to look up at him or show him my vulnerability.
 I felt his breath close to my mouth, a bare whisper of his lips on mine, then I was free.
 “Good-by Elaina!”